brajeshwar/brajeshwar.github.io/_posts/2008/2008-02-06-adobe-shuts-down-stock-photos.md

----
-layout: post
-title: Adobe shuts down Stock Photos
+# Adobe shuts down Stock Photos
----

 Adobe has decided to discontinue its Stock Photos service which integrated into Bridge from April 1, 2008.
 For ASP users, you can download the <a href="http://www.adobe.com/support/downloads/product.jsp?product=109&platform=Macintosh">Mac</a> and <a href="http://www.adobe.com/support/downloads/product.jsp?product=109&platform=Windows">Windows</a> unstallers that let you remove ASP from Bridge.